fullcalendar/fullcalendar-docs/_docs-v6/timegrid-view/timegrid-view.md

   - timegrid-custom-view-demo
 ---

-A TimeGrid view displays one-or-more horizontal days as well as an axis of time, usually midnight to midnight, on the vertical axis.
-The two predefined TimeGrid views are the **timeGridWeek** and **timeGridDay** views.
-They can be initialized in an [ES6 setup](initialize-es6) like so:
+A TimeGrid view displays one-or-more horizontal days as well as an axis of time, usually midnight to midnight, on the vertical axis.<!--more--> Either install via [script tags](initialize-globals) or [individual packages](initialize-es6) like so:

 ```
 npm install --save \